 Find out who needs protection the most

 Every year, your doctor likely reminds you of the benefits of getting a flu shot.
-But there’s another vaccine you should discuss with your doctor, too — one that helps protect you from pneumonia.
+But there’s another vaccine you might discuss with your doctor, too — one that helps protect you from pneumonia.

 Advertisement